 Riad el Yacout is a traditional riad where guests are welcomed in a warm and refined ambiance.
 Restored to reflect the traditional architecture and craftsmanship of Fez.

-Inspired by Andalousian architects and craftsman, Riad Myra dates from the 19th Century; newly renovated.
+Inspired by Andalousian architects and craftsman, Riad Myra dates from the 19th Century.

 Things to do